dimaokk/Paint-Websocket-pet-project/README.md

 Application completion 60%
-In the near future - add more tools, TS, redesign,
+In the near future - add more tools, TS, redesign, realtime chat and mb voice chat

 Start project